Skip to Main Content

 I had two options: a plan A and a plan B. Plan A was not to turn.
 But when I was there, I thought, ‘why not try?’ […] and it turned out great. […] Looking down at the crowd [in the middle of the spin] and seeing them all cheering was amazing.

-Brooke and Jessy would time out with three moves left, with Jessy getting a plus within the time.
-Brooke made more progress and missed the jump to the final hold but had already timed out.
+Raboutou and Pilz would time out with three moves left, with Pilz getting a plus within the time.
+Raboutou made more progress and missed the jump to the final hold but had already timed out.

 Analysis

-• Janja Garnbret continued her streak of gold medals in Villars with seven wins out of seven.
-She loves Villars, saying
+• Garnbret continued her streak of gold medals in Villars with seven wins out of seven.
+She loves Villars, saying.

 It feels incredible.
 I’ve always loved Villars.
 I’ve always loved coming here so Villars feels like my competition and I feel at home here.
 After Innsbruck I felt confident, I saw that my Lead shape is there, and I went to compete in Villars with full confidence and this is how I climbed in the finals.

 No other athlete has been so dominant at one location.
-The next athletes are Janja herself in Briançon (FRA), Liv Sansoz at Kranj (SLO) and Jain Kim at Puurs (BEL), each with four wins in the same location.
+The next athletes are Garnbret in Briançon (FRA), Liv Sansoz at Kranj (SLO) and Jain Kim at Puurs (BEL), each with four wins in the same location.

 • Only six other locations have hosted more Lead World Cups than Villars: Puurs (BEL) 11 times, Imst(AUT) 13 times, Briançon (FRA) 13 times, Chamonix (FRA) 20 times and Kranj (SLO) 25 times.

-• Jessy’s silver medal was her 10th Lead World Cup medal: six of those have been second to Janja Garnbret.
+• Pilz’s silver medal was her 10th Lead World Cup medal: six of those have been second to Janja Garnbret.

-• We will get to see the Villars wall again in Bern later this year and at the Paris 2024 Olympics, as Udo Neumann reported on Instagram, with one change; a steeper headwall than the current 15% overhang “slab” headwall at Villars.
+• Udo Neumann reported on Instagram that we will get to see the Villars wall again in Bern later this year and at the Paris 2024 Olympics, with one change: a steeper headwall than the current 15% overhang “slab” headwall at Villars.

 Results